annalena-k/annalena-k.github.io/about.markdown

 During my studies, I received a full scholarship by the [Heinrich Böll Foundation](https://www.boell.de/de/stipendien) and the [Max Weber-Program](https://www.boell.de/de/stipendien).
 During my Bachelor, I was selected for the [RISE-DAAD](https://www.daad.de/rise/en/) scholarship that allowed me to do an internship at the University of San Jose under the supervision of [Mariela Porras-Chaverri](https://fimec.webnode.es/researchers/).

 # Research Interests
+* Simulation-Based Inference and Neural Posterior Estimation for Gravitational Waves
 * Deep Generative Modelling for Physics
-* Simulation-Based Inference and Differentiable Simulations
-* Posterior Estimation for Gravitational Waves
-* Efficient Event Generation in Particle Physics
+* Differentiable Physics Simulators

 I am always intersted in discussing ideas and potential collaborations that align with my research focus.
 Please reach out via email if you would like to have a chat!